AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

     >[!NOTE]
     >
     >`CONTAINER_ID` is a field whose value we will change several times during the tutorial.
-When `global` is used the API will interact with out-of-the-box, Adobe-provided elements in your Platfomr account.
+When `global` is used the API will interact with out-of-the-box, Adobe-provided elements in your Platform account.
 When working with your own custom elements, you will change this value to `tenant`.

 1. Enter `global` into both value fields